roboncode/clean-architecture/README.md

 ![Clean Architecture Banner](./images//clean-architecture-banner.png)

 Clean Architecture is an architecture design developed by [Robert C. Martin (Uncle Bob)](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
-You will find many articles talking about the theory and concepts behind Clean Architecture.
-How you choose to apply these concepts is then up to the softare architect.
-You will see in [this article](https://www.freecodecamp.org/news/a-quick-introduction-to-clean-architecture-990c014448d2/), how many interpretations of this model there can be.
+You will find many tutorials talking about the theory and concepts behind Clean Architecture.
+How you choose to apply these concepts in your project is up to you.
+You will see in [this article](https://www.freecodecamp.org/news/a-quick-introduction-to-clean-architecture-990c014448d2/), some variations of this design.

-With all this theory, there are not many good examples on how to apply this a real-world TypeScript project.
-I feel like its similar to learning music theory without knowing how to play an instrument.
-This project demonstrates how to use Clean Architecture with best practices applied in a real-world example.
+With all these concepts, I wanted to provide a real-world example using best practices applying Clean Architecture.

 ![Clean Architecture Diagram](./images/clean_architecture.jpeg)

-## What does the application do?
+## What does this example project do?

 The application fetches number trivia from [Numbers API](http://numbersapi.com/#42) when connected to the internet (online).
-If the application detects a network connection is no longer present (offline), it will fetch the last trivia from a local cache.
+If the application detects a network connection is no longer present (offline), it will fetch the last trivia from local cache.
 You can fetch trivia from a number you provide or a random number provided by the API.
-Because this project was build using Clean Architecture, applications representing the Presentation layer can be built using framework.
-Applications are built using [React.js](https://reactjs.org/) and [Vue.js](https://vuejs.org/) are provided.
+Because the business logic independent of any presentation or frameworks, applications representing the presentation layer can be built using different UI framework and adapters.
+This project provides some concrete implementations using [React.js](https://reactjs.org/) and [Vue.js](https://vuejs.org/).

 ![Application Example](./images/app_example.png)